 Five Best Cloud Backup Services

 With continuous data protection that backs up files as they are altered rather than during scheduled updates, IDrive ensures your most current data is protected in any scenario, and costs are based on storage space used.
 The company supports multiple devices, including Android and iOS, and maintains the security of your data by using 256-bit AES encryption.
 IDrive offers tiered backup plans for its business customers, starting at 250 GB and going up to 12.5 TB for larger operations.
 Data backups can be run from MS Exchange, MS SQL, Linux, VMware, MS SharePoint Servers, Oracle and user PCs.
 The IDrive Express service offers a physical recovery option, sending you a 3 TB encrypted hard drive within a week if you experience a data loss event.

-Unlimited storage and an easy-to-use interface make BackBlaze a smart choice for many small businesses.
+Unlimited storage services and an easy-to-use interface make BackBlaze a smart choice for many small businesses.
 Its manual and automatic backup options let users exclude files and folders, allowing you to reduce wasting space with unnecessary data.
 Backblaze is budget-friendly and offers encryption for your stored data, although decryption requires contact with the company.
-The company also offers services to help clients locate lost or stolen computers and will ship a hard drive with your recovered data on it if requested.
+The company also offers services to help clients locate lost or stolen computers and will ship a hard drive with your recovered data if requested.

 This cloud backup solution supports Windows, Linux and Mac OS and offers several customizable features, such as individualized data set features, file retention and versioning and protection for deleted files.
 Backup communication is protected with 28-bit encryption, while backup data is secured with 256-bit AES encryption.
-Subscriptions are reasonably priced, but the service does have some limitations, including an inability to share files and a lack of mobile device and server backups.
+Subscriptions are reasonably priced, but the cloud backup service does have some limitations, including an inability to share files and a lack of mobile device and server backups.